 When Mike graduated from high school, his state didn’t require a financial literacy or economics course to graduate.
 So because he focused on advanced placement and college courses, and everything he needed to get into his college of choice, he didn’t take the elective financial class.
 Then on one of his first days of college, a credit card rep on the quad convinced him he needed a low-limit credit card.
 Because he didn’t understand how credit cards worked, that card with a $500 limit destroyed his credit for years.
+Of course, people that have got bad credit can always seek guidance from a service like repair.credit to help them rebuild their credit score, but this is a situation that we all would like to avoid, if possible.

 Perhaps if Mike had taken a financial literacy course in high school, or if his parents had taught him even simple concepts of financial literacy, he may not have ruined his credit when he was 18.
 Luckily for others, his state—Utah—now has the most comprehensive requirements for financial literacy of high school students in the country.
 In fact, it was the only state to get an A-plus on the most recent National Report Card on State Efforts to Improve Financial Literacy in High Schools, giving teens one of the most-needed life skills.
 So why is financial literacy important for teens, what does Utah require, and what are the long-term impacts of financially literate high school grads?